What is the AfCFTA?

 The agreement was brokered by the African Union (AU) and was signed by 44 of its 55 member states in Kigali, Rwanda on March 21, 2018.
 The only country still not to sign the agreement is Eritrea, which has a largely closed economy.

-As of 9 September 2021, 38 of the 54 signatories had deposited their instruments of ratification with the chair of the African Union Commission, according to the Tralac Trade Law Centre.
+As of May 2022, 43 of the 54 signatories had deposited their instruments of ratification with the chair of the African Union Commission, making them state parties to the agreement.

 The AfCFTA Secretariat, an autonomous body within the African Union based in Accra, Ghana, and led by secretary general Wamkele Mene, is responsible for coordinating the implementation of the agreement.